bgotink/kdl/README.md

 The parser in this package focuses on parsing documents in a way that allows for format-preserving modifications.
 This is most useful when working with KDL files maintained by humans.

-If you don't care about formatting or programmatic manipulation, you might want to check out the official parser [`kdljs`][kdljs] instead.

 > [!NOTE]
 > This package handles KDL 2.0.0-draft.8, a draft of the KDL v2 spec.
 >
-> Use version 0.1.6 of this package if you want a stable version that supports KDL v1.
+> Use version 0.1.7 of this package if you want a stable version that supports KDL v1.

 ## Install